-Katznelson’s commitment to pluralism began to be developed early in her childhood.
-Talbieh, the Jerusalem neighborhood in which she was raised, was a colorful mosaic of Jewish, Muslim and Christian families who lived together in harmony.
+Katznelson’s commitment to pluralism began early in her childhood.
+Talbieh, the Jerusalem neighborhood in which she was raised, was a colorful mosaic of Jewish, Muslim, and Christian families who lived together in harmony.
 Her nursemaid during her early years was a Russian nun.
 This pluralism was also reflected in the broad political and social spectrum to which the various members of her family belonged.
-One of her uncles, Zalman Shazar (1889–1974), a member of Mapai, was Israel’s third president from 1963 to 1973.
+One of her uncles, Zalman Shazar (1889–1974), a member of the center-left political party Mapai, was Israel’s third president from 1963 to 1973.
 Avraham Nissan, Israel’s first ambassador to Sweden and an early leader in Israel’s labor movement, was another of her uncles.
 Yet another uncle, Joseph Katznelson, was active in the underground effort to rescue Jewish children trapped in Europe during the Holocaust.

 Though the various members of her family often held diametrically opposed political views, all of them were fiercely dedicated Zionists who made a substantial contribution to the establishment and early development of the State of Israel.
 From this, Katznelson early in life learned the vital lesson that there is more than one path to seeking truth and that each person’s viewpoint deserves to be treated with respect and dignity.

-Katznelson studied in Jerusalem at the Rehavia Gymnasia, at David Yellin Teachers’ College and at the Hebrew University School of Social Work.
-She continued her education in the United States on a grant from the U.S. State Department, taking master’s degree studies at the University of Michigan, Ann Arbor and additional courses at the Pendle Hill International Quaker retreat near Philadelphia.
+Katznelson studied in Jerusalem at the Rehavia Gymnasia, at David Yellin Teachers’ College, and at the Hebrew University School of Social Work.
+She continued her education in the United States on a grant from the U.S. State Department, taking master’s degree studies at the University of Michigan in Ann Arbor and additional courses at the Pendle Hill International Quaker retreat near Philadelphia.

 Early in 1951 Katznelson established Ulpan Akiva in Nahariyya and then moved to Netanya.
 Akiva was one of the country’s first three ulpans (intensive adult Hebrew language schools), under the auspices of the Adult Education Department of the Ministry of Education and Culture, in cooperation with the Aliya (immigration) Department of the Jewish Agency.
 She headed Ulpan Akiva from 1951 until 1996.

-From its beginning, Katznelson opened Ulpan Akiva’s gates not only to immigrants, but also to veteran Israelis; to Arabs, Druze, Bedouin and other groups living in the region; to visitors—Jews and non-Jews alike—from around the world.
-Her belief that pluralism in adult education could open up pathways of dialogue and understanding between peoples—transcending national, cultural and religious barriers—has borne much fruit and brought widespread recognition both to Katznelson and to Ulpan Akiva.
+From its beginning, Katznelson opened Ulpan Akiva’s gates not only to immigrants, but also to veteran Israelis; to Arabs, Druze, Bedouin, and other groups living in the region; and to visitors—Jews and non-Jews alike—from around the world.
+Her belief that pluralism in adult education could open up pathways of dialogue and understanding between peoples—transcending national, cultural, and religious barriers—has borne much fruit and brought widespread recognition both to Katznelson and to Ulpan Akiva.

 The original and unique methods of teaching practiced by Shulamith Katznelson and her staff have had an impact beyond Israel.
-Christians, Jews and Muslims, as well as representatives of other religions, have been among the more than eighty thousand students from one hundred and forty-eight countries who have studied at Ulpan Akiva since it was established.
+Christians, Jews, and Muslims, as well as representatives of other religions, have been among the more than 80,000 students from 148 countries who have studied at Ulpan Akiva since it was established.
 In 1972 there began an ongoing affiliation with the Makuya pro-Zionist movement of Japan.

 Katznelson retired from Ulpan Akiva in 1996 due to poor health.
 The ulpan continued to operate in her spirit, under the directorship of Ephraim Lapid (who in 1948 was her pupil in first grade).
 Since 2000 the current executive director of Ulpan Akiva is Esther Perron.

-Katznelson passed away at her home in Netanya on August 6, 1999, in the week of her eightieth birthday.
+Katznelson passed away at her home in Netanya on August 6, 1999, the week of her 80th birthday.